 Symptoms of food allergy can vary widely.
 Many people develop skin symptoms such as itching, rash, or hives.
 Others have respiratory symptoms such as asthma, sneezing, cough, and trouble breathing.
-Gastrointestinal symptoms including diarrhea are also common.
+Gastrointestinal symptoms including cramping, vomiting, and diarrhea are also common.
 Others experience anxiety, behavior changes, heart palpitations, dizziness, or many other reactions.

 These are the most common ways food allergies are experienced.
 Sometimes, food allergies cause other types of reactions that look a little different and have their own specific terms.